-Obtain a satisfactory drug screen analysis at the designated lab, and have an FDLE background clearance completed at Lake Technical College's (LTC) Institute of Public Safety.
+- Obtain a satisfactory drug screen analysis at the designated lab - Have an FDLE background clearance completed at Lake Technical College's (LTC) Institute of Public Safety\ - Heath Insurance Portability Accountability Act (HIPPA) awareness/certification\ (Background clearance/HIPPA awareness may be waived for those completed/employed by a public safety agency)

 Tuition and fees, in the form of cash, check, or money order may be paid on the main campus of LTC or at the Institute of Public Safety Admissions Office.

-ESSENTIAL TASKS
+ESSENTIAL TRAINING TASKS

 Essential skills identified by the Division of Career and Adult Education have been integrated into the standards and benchmarks of this program.
 These skills represent the general knowledge and skills considered by industry to be essential for success in careers across all career clusters.
 Students preparing for a career served by this program at any level should be able to demonstrate these skills in the context of this program.
-A complete list of Essential Skills and links to instructional resources in support of these Essential Skills are published on the CTE Essential Skills page of the FL-DOE website (http://www.fldoe.org/academics/career-adult-edu/career-tech-edu/curriculum-frameworks)